Travel Funds - Policies and Procedures

 - At least 30 days prior to the first day of travel follow the steps in flow of paperwork in department.

-- When you receive the approval from both your advisor and the Department Assistant, upload your request to TGS.
+- When you receive the approval from both your advisor and the Department Assistant, complete a CTG application using the online form.